piotrduszynski-besolve/ee-calculator-nestjs/README.md

 ## How to use

 The calculator is available after starting under http://localhost:3000/calculator.
-You should send a body with an equation like this: { "equation": "2+3" }
+You should send a POST with a the folowing body: { "equation": "2+3" }

 # Analyzes